nasa/progpy/sphinx-config/prog_algs_guide.rst

 .. image:: https://mybinder.org/badge_logo.svg
  :target: https://mybinder.org/v2/gh/nasa/prog_algs/master?labpath=tutorial.ipynb

 The Prognostic Algorithms Package is a python framework for prognostics (computation of remaining useful life or future states) of engineering systems.
 The package provides an extendable set of algorithms for state estimation and prediction, including uncertainty propagation.
 The package also include metrics, visualization, and analysis tools needed to measure the prognostic performance.
-The algorithms use prognostic models (from :py:mod:`prog_models`) to perform estimation and prediction functions.
+The algorithms use prognostic models (from :ref:`prog_models<prog_models Guide>`) to perform estimation and prediction functions.
 The package enables the rapid development of prognostics solutions for given models of components and systems.
 Different algorithms can be easily swapped to do comparative studies and evaluations of different algorithms to select the best for the application at hand.

 Installing
 -----------------------

-The latest stable release of `prog_algs` is hosted on PyPi.
+The latest stable release of prog_algs is hosted on PyPi.
 For most users (unless you want to contribute to the development of `prog_algs`), this version will be adequate.
 To install from the command line, use the following command:

 .. code-block:: console